-At the end of the financial year the underspend on the revenue budget that was available to be transferred back to reserves was £6.777m, with a recommendation on how to allocate this to specific Earmarked Reserves.
-The PCC has also signed off a strategy to use up to £10.1m of reserves in 2023/24 to fund expenditure.
+At the end of the financial year the underspend on the revenue budget that was available to be transferred back to reserves was £3.357m, with a recommendation on how to allocate this to specific Earmarked Reserves.
+The PCC has signed off a strategy to use over £8m of the balance on earmarked reserves in 2024/25 to fund expenditure.
 This was approved at the West Mercia Governance Board in May 2023.

-The requirement for reserves has been based on known future costs and an assessment of risk of future budget pressures, particularly the Major Investigation Reserve to fund the investigation into maternity deaths at Shropshire & Telford Hospital NHS Trust.
-Approval has been given to spend up to the available reserve if required.
-There has also been an assessment of risk facing West Mercia and reserves required to mitigate that risk, including a self insurance fund to offset claims made against West Mercia and a budget equalisation reserve which mitigates delays in achieving efficiency targets and to ensure that the force can deliver a balanced budget in a planned and efficient way.
+The requirement for reserves has been based on known future costs and an assessment of risk of future budget pressures.
+There has also been an assessment of risk facing West Mercia and reserves required to mitigate that risk, including a self-insurance fund to offset claims made against West Mercia and a budget equalisation reserve which mitigates delays in achieving efficiency targets and to ensure that the force can deliver a balanced budget in a planned and efficient way.

-The balance on General Reserves is now £7.500m.
+The balance on General Reserves is now £7.750m.
 The assessment of the Treasurer is that this is adequate to meet the risks faced by West Mercia in the next 12 months and over the MTFP.
-The 2023/24 Budget and MTFP Report contains the Treasurer's annual review of the adequacy of reserves and a reserves strategy over the MTFP period.
-This has been updated by a 2022/23 Reserves Statement approved in May 2023.
-The reserves held will ensure that

-West Mercia has the resources available to support the PCC in achieving his objectives, whilst ensuring resilience to cope with unexpected financial burdens which may occur.
+The 2024/25 Budget and MTFP Report contains the Treasurer's annual review of the adequacy of reserves and a reserves strategy over the MTFP period.
+This has been updated by a 2024/25 Reserves Statement approved in May 2024.
+The reserves held will ensure that West Mercia has the resources available to support the PCC in achieving his objectives, whilst ensuring resilience to cope with unexpected financial burdens which may occur.